cbeauchesne/flask-camp/cms/README.md

 ## Golden rules

-* keep round API
-* explicit is better than implicit
+Here is a list of golden rules.

-* 100% test coverage : test is ok <=> you can release
+1. 100% test coverage : test is ok <=> you can release
+2. explicit is better than implicit
+3. keep it stupid and simple
+4. Do not reinvent the wheel
-* 80/20 usage: Do the 80%. do NOT the 20%
+5. 80/20 usage: Do the 80%. do NOT the 20%
-* Do not reinvent the wheel
+6. keep round API
-* API is security/consitency, UI is usability
+7. API is security/consitency, UI is usability
-* security: everything is forbidden, except if it's allowed
+8. security: everything is forbidden, except if it's allowed

 ## Stack